This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 As your child gets older, you may face issues with discrimination, which is not allowed under Oregon and federal laws.[1]

-Taking legal action gets justice, resolves the situation, improves access and opportunities for your child, and may also result in damages.
+Taking legal action gets justice, resolves the situation, and improves access and opportunities for your child.
+It may also result in damages.
 To file, you may need to submit a complaint to a state or federal agency or file a lawsuit against those responsible.

-Do I Need an Oregon Cerebral Palsy Lawyer for this Process?
+Do I Need an Oregon Cerebral Palsy Lawyer to File a Lawsuit?

 Yes, you do need a lawyer, but not just any lawyer.
-Find an Oregon attorney with a deep understanding of the laws related to disability rights, birth injuries, and medical malpractice.
+Find an Oregon attorney with a deep understanding of the laws related to birth injuries, medical malpractice, and disability rights.
 Don’t settle for a lawyer without relevant experience.

 You can find the right lawyer in many ways, but you may want to start with the state bar association or a comprehensive online search of cerebral palsy lawyers.
 Other good sources are local groups that work with disabled citizens and parents you may know in your community in similar situations with their children.

-As you do your search, in addition to experience and area of specialty, be sure to select a lawyer you feel comfortable working with on your case.
+As you search, consider experience and area of specialty, as well as selecting a lawyer you feel comfortable working with on your case.

 You should be able to ask and get answers to all your questions, contact a compassionate lawyer, and have the opportunity to pay on a contingency basis.